antistereov/server-config/README.md

 This configuration is specific to my setup.
 You might need to skip some of these steps.
 I tried to add every source that I used to configure my server.
 Feel free to check these out too.

+I'm using Cloudflare as my DNS and domain provider.
+For me, this makes the process of setting up proxies and DNS records as simple as possible.
+If you are using another DNS provider, some configuration steps might be different from mine.

 Two notes on Docker:
 * I like to use Docker volumes for persistent storage instead of local directories since these are easier to back up, and you cannot destroy your containers with user rights management.
 I strongly recommend you using Docker volumes as well.
 This would have saved me days trying to fix things when setting up my server for the first time.